Snowman Weather Gauge STEM Activity

 for information on cookies and affiliates

-Winter brings snow to many places around the world.
-Sometimes this means more time spend indoors if the weather is especially cold or blustery.
+(Sometimes this means more time inside with indoor snowman crafts if the weather is especially cold or blustery.)

-Make the best of snow days in your area with a fun snowman weather gauge that can measure the amount of snowfall.
-Kids can make predictions and observe results with this fun STEM activity.
+Make the best of snow days in your area with a fun snowman weather gauge craft and activity.

 Snowman weather gauge

-- Foam plates: Use two large for the body, one small for the head or cut a large plate smaller.
-You can also use round plastic container lids or cut circles from foam trays.
+• Foam plates: Use two large for the body, one small for the head or cut a large plate smaller.
+You can also use round plastic container lids, or cut circles from foam trays.

-- Craft foam sheets: Cut out a scarf and a carrot nose for the snowman.
+• Craft foam sheets: Cut out a scarf and a carrot nose for the snowman.

-1. Build the snowman by attaching the foam plates to a long strip of plastic or wood with a glue gun.
+Build the snowman by attaching the foam plates to a long strip of plastic or wood with a glue gun.
 We glued our snowman to a wooden slat from a window blind.

-2. Measure upward from the bottom of the first foam plate in inches or centimeters.
+Measure upward from the bottom of the first foam plate in inches or centimeters.
 Mark increments with a permanent marker.

 Secure your snowman to a railing, post or even a tree trunk with rope or string.
 The bottom foam plate rests on the ground or on a surface such as a deck or table.